Israel enjoys upper hand as ceasefire signals Hezbollah’s limits

 Will Iran be the next Israeli target?

 Both sides indulged in a frenzy of violence just before the truce came into force.
-Israel unleashed some of the heaviest airstrikes of war on Beirut and Hezbollah strongholds in southern and eastern Lebanon, and Hezbollah showed that, however degraded, it could still launch upwards of 340 rockets into central Israel in a single day, as it did on Sunday.
+Israel unleashed some of the heaviest airstrikes of war on Beirut and Hezbollah strongholds in southern and eastern Lebanon, and Hezbollah showed that, however degraded, it could still launch upward of 340 rockets into central Israel in a single day, as it did on Sunday.

 But as the war’s dust settles, Israel has wrought fundamental change in the Middle Eastern balance of power.